SamuelPuertaTerron/Sengine/Docs/CodingStandards.md

 ### Pointers

-Use smart pointers over raw pointers.
+Use Sengine's TSharedPtr and TUniqePtr over raw pointers.

 ## Strings